machristensen1/alzheimer-mri-vgg16/README.md

     * Socialization problems: Withdraw from friends or family
     * Physician can detect cognitive problems

 This dataset is highly imbalanced.
-This can lead to poor model performance which, in the healthcare realm, could potentially lead to poor patient outcomes.
-Being able to detect dimension as early as possible can allow of We will attempt to resolve the imbalanced dataset through the following:
+This can lead to poor model performance potentially leading to poor patient outcomes.
+We will attempt to resolve the imbalanced dataset through the following:

 * Data augmentation
 * Pre-training/transfer learning

 For data augmentation, we will be augmenting our dataset through random cropping, zooming, rotation, and noise.
-For transfer learning, we will be taking advantage of the VGG19 Neural Network that is commonly used in other image classification algorithms.
+We will also be taking advantage of the VGG16 Neural Network commonly used in other image classification tasks.
+The VGG16 model will be pre-trained on the ImageNet dataset.

+Further resources on imbalanced data:

 https://www.tensorflow.org/tutorials/structured_data/imbalanced_data